bondms/cpp_demos/README.md

   * Investigate compiler differences:
     * msdev eliminates default constructor when an =default copy constructor is provided. gcc does not.
     * gcc and clang eliminate the const reference copy operators when =default non-const are provided. msdev does not.
+  * Using statements for namespaces and specific chrono literals.

 ## Projects